 Key Components of the Program

-Stage | Description |
+| Stage | Description |

-Coursework | Advanced courses in machine learning, statistics, big data, AI, etc. |
+| Coursework | Advanced courses in machine learning, statistics, big data, AI, etc. |

-Comprehensive Exam | Testing foundational and domain-specific knowledge |
+| Comprehensive Exam | Testing foundational and domain-specific knowledge |

-Research Proposal | Design and submit a research plan for your doctoral thesis |
+| Research Proposal | Design and submit a research plan for your doctoral thesis |

-Dissertation Work | Original research under supervision, typically over 2-3 years |
+| Dissertation Work | Original research under supervision, typically over 2-3 years |

-Thesis Defense | Oral defense before a committee of faculty and experts |
+| Thesis Defense | Oral defense before a committee of faculty and experts |

 Admission Requirements

-- Academic transcripts
+- Academic transcripts showing strong performance in relevant subjects.

-- GRE scores (optional in many institutions)
+- GRE scores (optional in many institutions).

-- Statement of Purpose (SOP)
+- Statement of Purpose (SOP) highlighting research interests.

-- Letters of Recommendation
+- Letters of Recommendation from academic or professional mentors.

-- Research proposal (optional at some universities)
+- Research proposal (optional at some universities).

-- English proficiency (TOEFL/IELTS for international applicants)
+- English proficiency test scores (TOEFL/IELTS) for international applicants.

 Top Universities Offering PhD in Data Science